shikijs/shiki/docs/guide/sync-usage.md

 const html = shiki.highlight('console.log(1)', { lang: 'js', theme: 'nord' })
 ```

 When doing so, it requires all `themes` and `langs` to be provide as plain objects.
 Also an explicit `engine` is required to be provided.
-With the new [experimental JavaScript RegExp engine](/guide/regex-engines#javascript-regexp-engine-experimental) you are able to create an engine instance synchronously as well.
+With the new [JavaScript RegExp engine](/guide/regex-engines#javascript-regexp-engine) you are able to create an engine instance synchronously as well.

 The [Oniguruma Engine](/guide/regex-engines#oniguruma-engine) can only be created asynchronously, so you need to resolve the engine promise before creating the sync highlighter.